gcastillo-ucsd/kloudspeaker/Item-details-plugin.md

 			"last-modified" : {},
 			"size": {}
 		}
-	}, [new ExifDetails()])
+	})

 This configuration will show last modification stamp and size for all files, except for pdf files only size.
-Image files (jpf and tiff) will also display EXIF data, which requires ExifDetails registered with the configuration.
+Image files (jpf and tiff) will also display EXIF data.